kluchey/OMG/pages/Study Guide.md

+icon:: 📚

-# How should I Study Mathematics in High School?
+- # How should I Study Mathematics in High School?
 A Guide
 	- Click on the side bar to expand sections or click the bullet points to focus on specific sections for easier reading (recommended).
 	- ## 👻 Avoid Illusions of Knowing
 	  collapsed:: true